bsdevlin/fpga_snark_prover/README.md

 The goal of this project is to accelerate zk-SNARK proof creation by offloading operations to a FPGA.
 The project deliverables are split into 3 main goals:
  * FPGA acceleration of bn128 curve arithmetic
-   - Implement base curve arithmetic in Montgomery form, coprocessor architecture
+   - Implement base curve arithmetic in Montgomery form
    - Implement G1 (Fp) & G2 (Fp2) point multiplication
-   - Implement architecture on AWS and show functionality with c++ API over PCIe
+   - Implement architecture on AWS and integrate with the Vitis flow
  * Multi exponentiation (multiexp) - implement G1_MULTIEXP and G2_MULTIEXP
    - Modify point multiplication architecture from #1 on FPGA utilizing some method to accelerate multiple parallel point multiplications (e.g. utilize window / NAF / pre calculation)
    - Implement G1_MULTIEXP